balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220908-weighted-pool-v2/readme.md

 # 2022-09-08 - Weighted Pool Factory V2

-Deployment of the `WeightedPoolFactory`, which allows creating Weighted Pools which include a number of improvements over [20210418-weighted-pool](../20210418-weighted-pool), including
+Deployment of the `WeightedPoolFactory`, which allows creating Weighted Pools which include a number of improvements, including:

 - Optimized `FixedPoint.powDown` for cheaper swaps in common token weight ratios.
 - Paying protocol fees in BPT.